Emergency fund

 Adversity often strikes blindly!

-Studies show that 1.2 billion people will be extremely vulnerable to climate change in 2050 and will potentially be forced to migrate.
+Studies show that 1.2 billion people will be extremely vulnerable to climate disruption by 2050, and will potentially be forced to migrate.
 These vulnerabilities fall into two categories:

 - Food insecurity, water scarcity and population growth

-- Natural disasters (floods, drought, cyclones ...) and rise of the thermometer
+- Natural disasters (floods, drought, cyclones) and rising temperatures

-This is why Un Verre d'Eau has set up an emergency fund.
-The aim is to be able to respond immediately to the basic needs of populations affected by a natural disaster or conflict.
-These needs can be diverse and varied but mainly concern access to water, food, shelter, sanitation and care.
+That's why Un Verre d'Eau has set up an emergency fund.
+The aim is to provide an immediate response to the basic needs of populations affected by natural disasters or conflict.
+These needs can be many and varied, but mainly concern access to water, food, shelter, sanitation and healthcare.

-This fund is supplied over time, by specific donations, by dedicated campaigns and possibly by surpluses that could come from other completed campaigns.
+Over time, this fund is replenished by specific donations, dedicated campaigns and any surpluses from other completed campaigns.

-A magnitude 7,8 earthquake struck Turkey and northern Syria on Monday February 6 causing the destruction of several major cities including Kahramanmaras the epicenter and Aleppo in Syria.
-The latest assessment indicates at least 20 dead but it continues to increase!
+A magnitude 7.8 earthquake struck Turkey and northern Syria on Monday February 6, destroying several major cities, including Kahramanmaras at the epicenter and Aleppo in Syria.
+The latest death toll is at least 20,000 and rising!

-The concern is now for the 300 people who find themselves without housing but also without drinking water in freezing cold and even in the snow.
-With each natural disaster, too many people are dying either from preventable diseases or from drinking unsafe water.
+Concern is now focused on the 300,000 people left homeless and without drinking water in the freezing cold and even in the snow.
+Every time there is a natural disaster too many people die either from preventable diseases or from drinking unsafe water.

-Madagascar has suffered since the beginning of 2022, the repeated onslaught of several cyclones and between the destruction of habitats and floods, the situation of the poorest on this big island is truly catastrophic.
+Since the beginning of 2022, Madagascar has been hit by several cyclones, and between the destruction of habitats and flooding, the situation of the poorest people on this large island is truly catastrophic.

-The Un Verre d'Eau endowment fund has decided to set up a campaign to reach out very quickly to the most disadvantaged.
+The Un Verre d'Eau endowment fund has decided to set up a fundraising campaign to quickly reach out to the most disadvantaged.

 Eruption of the Nyiragongo volcano!

-On May 22, 2021, the Nyiragongo volcano erupted followed by lava flows that destroyed three villages and a neighborhood in the city of Goma.
-Almost 3,500 houses were destroyed and 20,000 people were made homeless in one day.
+On May 22, 2021, the Nyiragongo volcano erupted, followed by lava flows that destroyed three villages and a neighborhood in the city of Goma.
+Almost 3,500 houses were destroyed and 20,000 people made homeless in one day.

-Our friends and partners fromInter Development and Solidarity have a branch in Bukavu and were quickly able to take care of the thousands of destitute people who came to their door.
-Naturally, Un Verre d'Eau has contributed financially to their aid to the extent of our means and we hope to be able to do so with our other partners thanks to your donations.
+Our friends and partners atInter Developpement et Solidarités have a branch in Bukavu, and have quickly been able to care for the thousands of destitute people who have come to their door.
+Naturally, Un Verre d'Eau has contributed financially to their aid to the extent of our means, and we hope to be able to do so with our other partners thanks to your donations.